Nibiru (album)

 Nibiru is the third studio album by Puerto Rican reggaeton singer Ozuna.
 It was released through Aura Music and Sony Music Latin on November 29, 2019.
-It was preceded by the release of five singles: "Baila Baila Baila", "Amor Genuino", "Te Soñé de Nuevo" and "Hasta Que Salga el Sol".
+It was preceded by the release of five singles: "Baila Baila Baila", "Amor Genuino", "Te Soñé de Nuevo", "Hasta Que Salga el Sol" and "Fantasía".

 Background

 Ozuna first announced the record in November 2018, three months after the release of his second album Aura.
 While he referenced it in a verse of his single "Luz Apaga", the song was not included on the album.
 A year on, Ozuna made the album available to pre-save and posted the album cover on Instagram.
 Ozuna's tracks "Cambio" and "Muito Calor", the former a collaboration with fellow Puerto Rican artist Anuel AA and the latter a collaboration with Brazilian singer Anitta, were also expected to be on the album, but did not make the track listing.

 Commercial performance

 In United States, Nibiru debuted at number 41 on the US Billboard 200 and at number one on the Billboard Top Latin Albums chart, with 17,000 album-equivalent units.
 The overall unit sum marks the fifth-largest debut for a Latin album released in 2019.

 In Mexico, the album was certified Gold within just one day of being released.